Litterman/EZClimate/docs/source/installation.rst

 Install EZ-Climate
 ------------------

-We encourage you to use pip_ to install EZ-Climate on your system.
+We encourage you to use pip_ to install ezclimate on your system.
 ::

   pip install ezclimate